vonvoo/docs/docs/source/password manager continued.rst

 .. |logo_bitwarden| image:: images/password_manager/logo_bitwarden.png
    :width: 8%

 *Bitwarden* will only require the *Bitwarden 2FA Code*, when signing into a browser or when signing into the app for the first time (new smartphone, computer, etc).
-This 2FA will be retrieved from *Enty Auth*.
-Should any device with your *Bitwarden* or *Enty Auth* become inaccessible, the *Bitwarden Recovery Code* will be used - it is 39 characters long.
+This 2FA will be retrieved from *Ente Auth*.
+Should any device with your *Bitwarden* or *Ente Auth* become inaccessible, the *Bitwarden Recovery Code* will be used - it is 39 characters long.
 This is considered a disaster recovery scenario and steps will be taken to plan for that possiblity.

 .. warning::